How to choose the best area to stay in Lisbon by purpose of travel

 - Oriente is closer to the airport (10 minutes away) and is served by Metro (Red Line), buses (including the express bus 782 to and from the city center during rush hour on weekdays), and urban, suburban, and international trains.
 It has shops, restaurants, and the urban park Parque das Nações.

 Longer stays: in Lisbon as a digital freelancing nomad

-Areas like Alcântara, São Bento, Santos, and Madragoa are some of the most recent favorites for digital nomads – they’re not entirely remote from other members of the digital nomad community and they’re close enough to locals to not make you feel entirely like a foreigner.
+Areas like Alcântara, São Bento, Santos, and Madragoa are some of the favorites for digital nomads – they’re not entirely remote from other members of the digital nomad community.
+They’re close enough to locals to not make you feel entirely like a foreigner.

 Notes on accommodation in Lisbon

-Overtourism is becoming a problem in the city but the locals don’t blame it on tourists.
-The current law favors short-term rentals over long term rentals, with significantly better tax benefits for the first one.
+Overtourism is becoming a problem in the city, but the locals don’t blame it on tourists.
+The current law favors short-term rentals over long-term rentals, with significantly better tax benefits for the first one.

-Ridiculous prices range from €400 a month for a bedroom in a shared apartment to €1000 a month for a studio apartment not bigger than a closet in Bairro Alto.
+Ridiculous prices range from €400 a month for a bedroom in a shared apartment to €1,000 a month for a studio apartment not bigger than a closet in Bairro Alto.

 But that’s a problem local authorities have to fix, not tourists.

 However, you can contribute to the balance between locals and visitors while visiting Lisbon, especially if you’d rather rent an apartment for a week instead of staying in a hotel.